jdb/wordish/doc/methods.rst

 Release
 =======

+Three steps :

+#.
+As the user may request a version change, or because the version
-In the *wordish* sources, the version is kept in the file named version.
-The version is inserted :
+   must be incremented between two uploads, prior to build the new version must be pushed wherever the version is mentionned :

    - in the documentation (in *doc/conf.py*),

-- in the Python packaging configuration (in the *setup.py*),
+   - in the Python packaging configuration (in the *setup.py*) [#]_,

    - and in the *Wordish* python module itself, ( in the module constant ``__version__``).

    - The version file will also be used when building the *man page* as well as when building debian and fedora packages.

+   This step is skipped if no upload and no version change was requested.

+   The version is kept in a file named ``version`` and is pushed explicitly in the files with sed.
+The setup.py file should not read and depend on the version file at execution time, because at install time the version file is not available anymore.

-The inclusion of the version in the software module make it possible for user to adapt their use to multiple wordish version depending on the software module version.
+   The inclusion of the version in the software module make it possible for users of the module to adapt their use to multiple wordish version depending on the software module version.

+   Before commiting, the setup.py's *long_description* parameter and the README.txt are also updated with the latest docstring from the *wordish* module.

+   .. the process is missing a release note howto built from the git
+   .. log and formatted into the debian or rpm changelog, the tar ball
+   .. does not the man pages nor the documentation

+   .. this whole process is super tightly linked to git, github,
+   .. python distutils

+#.
+The tests are tried, the documentation is rebuilt, the package is
+   rebuilt.
+Any error bailout the release script.
+This step is idempotent except for the documentation in the gh-branch which gets commited (not pushed).

+   The scripts stops here if upload was not specified as an argument.

+#.
+If an upload was requested, if the repository is not clean or if
+   the current branch is not master, the script bails out.

+In the *wordish* sources, the version is kept in the file named version.
+The version is inserted :

 The long description in the Python packaging configuration (in the *setup.py*), is also updated from the *wordish* module docstring.